About

 After my old company imploded on September 11, my manager spun off a small team that specialized in white-label web apps for public relations firms.
 I salvaged my work from the previous job and fashioned it into a sort of proto-CMS, learning a lot about data modeling and database administration along the way.

-In 2000, San Francisco the kind of place where an 18-year-old art school drop-out could score a respectable salary slinging pixels.
+In 2000, San Francisco was the rare place where an 18-year-old art school drop-out could score a respectable salary slinging pixels.
 I interviewed on a whim and was shocked when my then-future boss, Darren David, offered me the job.
 I learned Flash and explored generative design.
 I read the O'Reilly books on PHP, MySQL, Perl, sed and awk, and CVS (the original version control system); then used them to build an in-house content management system for our clients.

 The dot-com bubble burst the following year, and most of extension11's business evaporated into thin air.
 Darren had left already, and the company was struggling to pay the bills when September 11th happened.
 Later that day my boss called to tell me that the company had essentially collapsed, and I met my colleagues at the office to collect my stuff.